azeti/challenge-lead-developer/README.md

 ### Use cases

-1. It is quite complex for us to connect relational databases from customers and to merge this static relational data with our streaming data.
-We looked into Kafka and KSQL for that use case.
-We'd like to enrich streaming data with info from a RDBMs or something as simple as a CSV.
+1. Merge existing relational data (simplke table) with incoming time series data, i.e. to enrich an incoming message with existing meta data from a RDBMS.
-2. We need to act on incoming messages, i.e. sending alerts via E-Mail or Slack Chat message depending on the message content.
-Most simply put: Send an alert if temperature is above 25 degrees.
-More complex: Send a slack chat message if the message contains the phrase "Error".
-More complex: Right now we use Apache Camel routes to do this with custom Java code.
+2. React on the payload of an incoming message, i.e. throw an alert depending on the payload.

 ### Your tasks